 8. Don’t Pick Plants, Feathers, or Rocks

 Don’t take any natural souvenirs.
-Even small actions like removing plants, twigs, bird feathers, or rocks can have a detrimental effect on a habitat.
+Even small actions like removing plants, twigs, bird feathers, or rocks can have a detrimental effect on habitat.
 Leave them where they lie.
 A healthy ecosystem for plants and animals depends on things being left alone.

 Pro Tip: Looking for a unique national park experience?
 Explore one of these 6 Out of the Way National Parks That Are Worth the Extra Effort.